johnhbarragan/About-Me-/README.md

 * Consider including the answers to your daily journal and submission questions here
 * This is also a good place to reflect on the tools and resources used and learned

+### Notes about Lab 3: Extend your 'About Me'
+* I extended my game by adding a top 10 list about my favorite shows